Pizza…that too with wheat flour…

 In my family, everybody prefers thin crust pizza, so I make that only.

-But if you want normal pizza then just roll it little thick.
+But if you want normal pizza then just roll it a little thick.
 Also bake it little longer, say for 5 minutes more.

 For information regarding yeast, you may read my article, “Understanding Yeast”…